tock/tock/doc/Compilation.md

-  * A core kernel crate containing key kernel operations such as handling interrupts and scheduling processes, shared kernel libraries such as `TakeCell`, and the Hardware Interface Layer (HIL) definitions.
+  * A core kernel crate containing key kernel operations such as handling interrupts and scheduling processes, shared kernel libraries such as `MapCell`, and the Hardware Interface Layer (HIL) definitions.
 This is located in the `kernel/` folder.

   * An architecture (e.g. _ARM Cortex M4_) crate that implements context